-Cons of Loans
+Cons of Personal Loans

 - Lenders often charge origination fees for personal loans, which can use up money that should go to pay down debt.

 - If you use a personal loan to pay off your credit cards, you need to refrain from adding fresh debt to the cards.
-If you continue to use your credit lines to finance purchases, your debt situation will worsen, which could lead to default.
+If you continue to use your credit cards to finance purchases, your debt situation will worsen, which could lead to default.